zimscape/docs/docs/products/nodejs.md

 Hello World!
 Welcome digital explorer!
 ```

-If you get that response then congratulations you've successfully deployed a Django application to Zimscape.
+If you get that response then congratulations you've successfully deployed a Sails.js application to Zimscape.
 A few things to note there are that Zimscape automatically redirects `http` connections to `https`, however
 since we haven't [generated an SSL certificate](../console.md) yet the connection will complain about
 being insecure.
 As such, we add an `--insecure` tag to ignore the error for now.